-I suggest the following food items: rice cereal, bowl, spoon, and a few jars of baby food like bananas and pears.
+I suggest the following food items: rice cereal, a bowl, a spoon, and a few jars of baby food, like bananas and pears.
 Please remember to rotate every six months.
-Yes, we can grind our own food with cans or fresh fruits and vegetables, but if we have a hungry baby, let’s have some ready to serve ASAP.
+Yes, we can grind our own food with cans of fresh fruits and vegetables, but if we have a hungry baby, let’s have some ready to serve ASAP.

 Oh, this is the cutest age ever.
 I like to just sit around and watch as they entertain us with their cute personalities.
-Now, feeding them can sometimes be a little challenge.
-Their tummies are so small they need to eat several meals or snack, whatever you want to call them, each day.
-I still remember a granddaughter who loved broccoli, first grandchild ever to eat that at 1-1/2 years old.
+Now, feeding them can sometimes be a little challenging.
+Their tummies are so small they need to eat several meals or snacks, whatever you want to call them, each day.
+I still remember a granddaughter who loved broccoli, the first grandchild ever to eat that at 1-1/2 years old.

 Sometimes toddlers will eat anything, and some are a little pickier.

-The next time you go the store look down the grocery aisles and decide what finger foods a toddler would enjoy eating.
+The next time you go to the store look down the grocery aisles and decide what finger foods your toddler would enjoy eating, they would probably also apply to other toddlers in your neighborhood if you needed to share.
 They love crackers, applesauce cups, fruit cups, green beans, and healthy snacks.
 I still love graham crackers, I guess I’m a kid at heart.
-Be sure and put some small sippy cups, bowls, plates and silverware in your toddler emergency food kits.
+Be sure and put some small sippy cups, bowls, plates, and silverware in your toddler emergency food kits.

-Here’s the deal with teenagers, they may not want to go to the store to choose some foods in cans that can be reheated, but they may as well know life could change in an instant and they will be thankful for those food items.
+Here’s the deal with teenagers, they may not want to go to the store to choose some foods in cans that can be reheated, but they may as well know life could change in an instant in an emergency, and they will be thankful for those food items.

-Suggestions, pancake mix (all ages), syrup, chili, spaghetti, spaghetti sauce, chunky soups, crackers and canned meats.
+Suggestions, pancake mix (all ages), syrup, chili, spaghetti, spaghetti sauce, chunky soups, crackers, and canned meats.
 Add a few boxes of crackers with small jars of mayo or Miracle Whip.
-Score with snacks like Costco serves.
+Score with snacks as Costco serves.

 Special Diet Required: